Genesis 32: 22-32

 Wrestle with God, receive the blessing.

-This morning we heard the latest instalment of Jacob’s saga, which we have been following these past few weeks.
 Let us now turn to Jacob and ask him about his most recent problems and challenges, and how he is facing them.

 Jacob, with a crutch, limps out and takes a seat.

 Interviewer: Jacob, where have you been, and what have you been doing, lately?
 Last we heard you married Leah.